Laser-Space-Sharks/rubiks-cube-solver/README.md

 However, we found that some 1LLL cases have 22 moves.
 That is larger than God's Number for the whole cube (20).
 So we began a campaign to optimize 1LLL like we optimized F2L.
 Except we would just save the first algorithm we found, and we kept any algorithms that were already optimal.
-Our 1LLL set is not in a nice human-readable format like F2L is.
+Our 1LLL set is completely FTM-optimal and is not in a nice human-readable format like F2L is.
 God's Number for 1LLL is 16.
 Some statistics are here:
 https://docs.google.com/spreadsheets/d/1Z_2Ahn18KJi1kAY5Obq5xqCyFUNY0ABMmeS0H8bgFF4/edit?usp=sharing